John Stobart: Early life

 Stobart was born in Leicester on 29 December 1929; his mother died from a seizure as a complication of the birth.
 He was brought up in Allestree (Note: A separate village at the time, Allestree became part of the town (later city) of Derby in 1968.) and Weston Underwood, Derbyshire, and was educated at Derby Grammar School.
 Stobart's adored brother, George, told him, late in life, that he, John, was "drawing ALL the time on any scrap of paper you could find, from the age of 6".
 Stobart struggled academically, but showed a talent for painting.
-Despite lacking the appropriate educational qualifications, he was able to enrol at Derby School of Art (Note: Derby School of Art was one of a number of predecessor institutions of the University of Derby, founded in 1992.
+Despite lacking the appropriate educational qualifications, he was able to enroll at Derby School of Art (Note: Derby School of Art was one of a number of predecessor institutions of the University of Derby, founded in 1992.
 The Art School building on Green Lane where Stobart studied is still owned by the University and used as a rehearsal space for Derby Theatre.) in 1946 as a result of the influence of his father, a prominent pharmacist in Derby.
 His successful art school career led to Stobart being offered a prestigious scholarship at the Royal Academy Schools in London in 1950.
 He spent five years at the academy, interrupted by a period of National Service.